GheodeAI/metaheuristic-designer/README.md

 ### History tracker

-History trackers (`HistoryTracker`) store informtion about each iteration for plots and post-execution analysis.
+History trackers (`ConfigurableHistoryTracker`) store informtion about each iteration for plots and post-execution analysis.

 It can store the best/median/worst solutions and their objective values, diversity metrics and even a historic of the full population and their objective.